galamo/cp_api_2022/readme.md

 ### EX-2
-1. Toggle Countries Rendering to show unmount aborting request
-2.

-### EX-3
 - Create an Image component
 - image should get a URL string
 - if the url is not valid or missing show default image
 - default image: https://thumbs.dreamstime.com/b/no-image-available-icon-flat-vector-no-image-available-icon-flat-vector-illustration-132482930.jpg
 - advanced - check if the image is not loaded as well and show the default image

+### EX-3
+1. Solve the Debounce issue

 ### EX-4
 - style css module
-- create your own style module by adding the following file to Header component
+- Create the image own class with style module css

 ### EX
 - Add New Route Countries Route